 - Factual disputes

-If you are charged with assault and battery charges in Florida, you’ll want the best assault and battery defense lawyer you can get.
+If you face assault and battery charges in Florida, you’ll want the best assault and battery defense lawyer you can get.
 Consider the skilled and aggressive Orlando Criminal Defense Attorneys at Rivas Law.
 Call 407-644-2466 to discuss your best defense so that you can get on with your life.